beyzabektas/42Curcus/README.md

 #### -So long and thanks for all the fish !
 ##### (Elveda, Ve Tüm Balıklar İçin Teşekkürler)

+Bu benim 42'deki son projem
+So long 42 and thanks for the journey

 <div align="center">
 <img src="https://github.com/beyzabektas/42Cursus/assets/91256847/83609376-87a1-4119-ad7e-37b368739a99" alt="spacewar" width="500" height="300" />
 </div>